Pharmacy Program

 The curriculum leading to the PharmD degree requires a minimum of six years of study.
 Approximately 77 semester hours are required in the pre-professional curriculum.
 The vast majority of required pre-professional courses (listed by name and number) must be completed by the end of spring term prior to admission to the professional program for traditional path students, or for early admission students, the final four years of the professional program.
 A maximum of six elective credits may be taken during the summer prior to entrance in the professional program.

 The four-year professional program is divided into three years of didactic education on campus and one year (40 weeks) of experiential training (advanced pharmacy practice experience) with qualified preceptors at various practice sites.
-Additional introductory experiential training occurs during the summer sessions following the first and second years of the professional program, as well as during the third professional academic year.
+Additional introductory experiential training occurs during the summer sessions following the first and second years of the professional program.
 A wide variety of experiential rotation offerings are available to students.
 Students should plan to travel outside the Fargo-Moorhead area to fulfill their experiential program requirements.

 Our pharmacy program partners with PioneerRx, a pharmacy management system, to simulate the functions of today’s pharmacies.